+Is Iraq safe?
 Separating Iraqi Kurdistan from the rest of country

 Is it safe to travel to Iraq?
 This is the $1,000,000 question that any adventurous traveler wonders at least once in his life.
 The answer is: ”it depends”.

 Technically, they are the same country but Kurdistan enjoys a significant degree of political autonomy, it has its own army, visa rules are not the same and you even get a different entry stamp.

 They wear their own traditional clothes, eat their own food and speak a different language.
 Kurdish people like to say that their culture is closer to Iranians than Arabs.

 When I first arrived at Erbil’s citadel, I could not believe what my eyes saw: the sun was shining, the cafés and terraces were crowded and everybody seemed to have a happy, normal life.

 So, why are Iraqi Kurdistan and Erbil safe to visit?

 Erbil is the most modern place in the region but, from a safety point of view, the entire region can be classified as relatively safe.

-The investment in military security is huge
+In Kurdistan, the investment in military security is huge.

 The airport security is extreme